Liz Aggiss: Commissions

 Aggiss's second work for MapDance, Cut with the Kitchen Knife (2014), referenced the photomontages of Hannah Höch, the stop frame animations of Edweard Muybridge, Gertrud Bodenwieser's Demon Machine, and the 1933 Hollywood musical Roman Scandals.
 Aggiss described the show: 'A troupe of oddball performers is hell-bent on recovering bodies from the library....This performance pays homage to past dance artists of the past, drags them into the present and reflects on the challenges still facing contemporary dance audiences.'

 In 2016, Aggiss made a third show for MapDance, History Repeating..., which reconstructed Bounce Dance from Grotesque Dancer, Hilde Holger's Die Forelle (The Trout) and Wilson Keppel and Betty's Sand Dance.

 For Nora Invites (Eleanor Sikorski and Flora Wellesley Wesley), in 2014, Aggiss created Bloody Nora! which Sarah Veale described as 'a smart and searing send-up of the infuriating 'Is it that time of the month?' questions so often levied at women who dare express an impassioned opinion.'

 Head in My Bag (2019) was a commission for Dance Six-O, the elder performance company.
 It was a piece which 'dumps age centre stage and kicks preconceptions into the long grass....Her performers, with handbags on their heads, become a radical army of spirited individuals calling for the overturn of institutional myopia.'

+MADE TO LAST (2019), another commission for older dancers, was created for the Mature Artists Dance Experience (MADE) of Hobart, Tasmania.
+Reviewing the first performance, Lesley Graham wrote, "Flossing and farting along with mysteriously moving curtains are par for the course.
+As the performers taunt: 'We are watching you watching us, so watch out!'....Seriously funny, and verging on anarchic, this work shows that growing older doesn't have to be graceful, and is an extension of lives being well lived."
+The show, postponed for four years due to Covid, was restaged by Aggiss at the Theatre Royal Tasmania in 2023.